Ayush225/Bi-Dashboards/Road Accidents Dashboard/Readme.md

 ## Key Features

-- **Interactive Maps: Explore road accident data geographically using interactive maps.
+- **Interactive Maps**: Explore road accident data geographically using interactive maps.
 Filter and zoom to specific regions to get a detailed view of accident locations.

 - **Charts and Graphs**: : Visualize accident statistics using various charts and graphs, such as bar charts, line charts, and pie charts, to understand trends over time.